Accessible Bathroom Design Ideas for the Shower

 Whether your home needs to be fully wheelchair accessible, or accessible in certain areas, one room absolutely must be designed for accessibility - the bathroom.

 An accessible bath must be easy to use, and can also be beautifully appealing.
-Today we'll focus specifically on accessible shower design tips from a Raleigh new home builder:
+Here are some accessible shower design tips from a Raleigh new home builder:

 Wheelchair Accessible Homes - Shower Design